-Pastoral Care Team members are volunteers who have undergone some pastoral care training and made a commitment to serve the congregation.
-They continue to participate in on going training, spiritual support and supervision with the minister.
+The team comprises New Unity members who have volunteered to receive pastoral care training and made a commitment to serve the congregation.
+They continue to participate in ongoing training, spiritual support and supervision with the minister.
 Their role is to be present, to listen and to care.
 They are committed to keep in confidence the names and personal information of the people they support.